Puerto Rico campaign: Battle of Guayama

 After the town of Yauco was taken, Miles decided to attack the City of Ponce by sea and by land.
-Garretson's 6th Illinois and 6th Massachusetts had returned to Guanica and after the troops rested, Garretson and his men were ordered to move eastward to Ponce.
+Garretson's 6th Illinois and 6th Massachusetts had returned to Guánica and after the troops rested, Garretson and his men were ordered to move eastward to Ponce.
 Lt.
 Col. Rafael Martinez Illecas, in charge of the Spanish forces in that city, had pulled out, leaving behind a small garrison of 300 volunteers to hold the town.
 When the American forces arrived in Ponce they met no resistance and the Spanish volunteers surrendered.
 The American forces were not the only ones who participated in the taking of Ponce.
 Members of the Puerto Rican Commission, which included the leader of the Intentona de Yauco revolt, Antonio Mattei Lluberas and his group, arrived in Ponce aboard USS St. Louis and were assigned to the headquarters of General Miles.
 From this group Miles organized the "Porto Rican Scouts", which was later assigned to General Theodore Schwan, under the command of Edwardo Lugo Viñas.
-Miles then ordered Brigadier General Peter G. Hains and the men of the 3rd Illinois, 4th Ohio and 4th Pennsylvania Volunteer Infantry Regiments to take Arroyo, a small port 60 mi east of Ponce that served the larger, nearby coastal town of Guayama.
+Miles then ordered Brigadier General Peter G. Hains and the men of the 3rd Illinois, 4th Ohio and 4th Pennsylvania Volunteer Infantry Regiments to take Arroyo, a small port 60 mi east of Ponce that served the larger nearby coastal town of Guayama.
 Arroyo was taken on August 2 and on August 5 Hanes ordered the 4th Ohio, the 3rd Illinois and a battery of Sims-Dudley guns, manned by Company G of the 4th Ohio, to capture Guayama.

 Spanish forces were entrenched on the crest of two small hills, between which the road from Arroyo to Guayama ran.
 The Americans had crossed a stream in front of the hills when suddenly the Spanish opened fire.
 The Americans protected their position by the stream and increased their firepower as more reinforcements arrived.
 The outnumbered Spanish troops retreated to Guayama as the Americans made their advance on the hills.
 The firefight, which lasted half an hour, left three American wounded.
 When the 4th Ohio entered the town they discovered that the Spaniards had fled north and abandoned the city, ending the Battle of Guayama.
 General John Rutter Brooke used the Cautiño Residence (Casa Cautiño) by the town square in Guayama as his military headquarters.